Occupational Safety and Health Administration (OSHA), Labor.

 FOR FURTHER INFORMATION CONTACT:

-Two Construction standards, “Medical Services and First Aid” (§ 1926.50) and “General Requirements for Storage” (§ 1926.250), contain posting provisions.
-Paragraph (f) of § 1926.50 requires employers to post emergency telephone numbers for physicians, hospitals, or ambulances at the worksite if the 911 emergency telephone service is not available; in the event an employee has a serious injury at the worksite, this posting requirement expedites emergency medical treatment of the employee.
-Paragraph (a)(2) of § 1926.250 specifies that employers must post the maximum safe load limits of floors located in storage areas inside buildings or other structures, unless the floors are on grade.
+Two construction standards, “Medical Services and First Aid” (§ 1926.50), and “General Requirements for Storage” (§ 1926.250), contain posting provisions.
+Paragraph (f) of § 1926.50 requires employers to conspicuously post emergency telephone numbers for physicians, hospitals, or ambulances at their worksites if 911 emergency telephone service is not locally available; in the event that a worker has a serious injury at a worksite, this posting requirement helps expedite emergency medical treatment of the worker.
+Paragraph (a)(2) of § 1926.250 specifies that employers must post the maximum safe load limits of floors located in storage areas inside buildings or other structures under construction, unless the floors or slabs are on grade (sitting on the ground).
 This provision prohibits employers from overloading floors in areas used to store material and equipment where a structure's floors are not supported directly by the ground.
 This requirement is intended to prevent floor collapses which could seriously injure or kill workers.

 II.
 Special Issues for Comment

 OSHA has a particular interest in comments on the following issues:

 - Whether the proposed information collection requirements are necessary for the proper performance of the Agency's functions to protect workers, including whether the information is useful;

 - The accuracy of OSHA's estimate of the burden (time and costs) of the information collection requirements, including the validity of the methodology and assumptions used;